OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 One supporting tool is [Helm](https://helm.sh/), which provides package management functionality for Kubernetes.
 Applications deployed by Helm are defined in charts, and Jenkins [provides a Helm chart](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/README.md) to deploy a Jenkins instance to Kubernetes.

-In this post, you'll learn how to install a Jenkins instance with Helm and connect agents to perform build tasks.
+In this post, you learn how to install a Jenkins instance with Helm and connect agents to perform build tasks.

 ## Prerequisites